samkravitz/kravitz.dev/_posts/2025-12-21-memory-layout-in-pokemon.md

 | 6   | 0x20  | Frozen           |
 | 7   | 0x40  | Paralyzed        |

-My Pokemon, has status OK, so none of these bits are set, so seeing `0x00` at this offset makes sense.
+My Pokemon has status OK, so none of these bits are set, so seeing `0x00` at this offset makes sense.

 ### Offset `0x05`: Type (1 byte)
 The final field we'll look at for now is the type byte, which follows this mapping: